madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

- 3. Conversely, if you have a relation that is not a function and you choose to use a type family, since there is no clear result variable, you need to return a type of kind `Bool` or something equivalent.
+ 3. Conversely, if you have a relation that is not a function and you choose to use a type family, since there is no clear result variable, you need to return a type of kind `Bool`{.haskell} or its equivalent.

- 4. With type families when you learn more information about the type, the reduction happens automatically, whereas with GADTs you need to modify and pass the relation around.
+ 4. With type families, when you learn more information about the type, the reduction happens automatically, whereas with GADTs you need to pattern match and pass the relation around.

- 5. More practically, you might already have some type level relations/functions in your codebase and you might want to stay consistent with semantically related relations.
-Beyond consistency, this might allow you to reuse some lemmas via duality or generalisation.
+ 5. More pragmatically, you might already have some type-level relations in your codebase and you might want to stay consistent with the related relations.
+ Beyond consistency, this might allow you to reuse some lemmas by exploiting duality and/or generalising the lemmas with minor effort.

 My choices in this post embody the first three principles.
-Also, I wanted to show one of each.

 #### Getting back to the merge

-We can now understand why the base case type checked at all.
+We are ready to look at the base cases for `merge'`{.haskell}.

 ```haskell
 merge' :: AlmostSomeSaferHeap a -> AlmostSomeSaferHeap b